-Investment advice in Yoevil such as ISAs, Portfolio planning, Fund & Share accounts, Investment Trusts & Bonds
+Investment advice in Yeovil such as ISAs, Portfolio planning, Fund & Share accounts, Investment Trusts & Bonds

-Savings advice in Yoevil such as Regular Savings Plans, School fees planning and ISAs
+Savings advice in Yeovil such as Regular Savings Plans, School fees planning and ISAs

-Pension advice in Yoevil including Personal Pensions, Retirement Planning and Annuities
+Pension advice in Yeovil including Personal Pensions, Retirement Planning and Annuities

-Mortgage advice in Yoevil including remortgages, first time buyers, and equity release
+Mortgage advice in Yeovil including remortgages, first time buyers, and equity release

-Financial Protection in Yoevil such as Life Cover, Income Protection & Critical illness, and Keyman Protection
+Financial Protection in Yeovil such as Life Cover, Income Protection & Critical illness, and Keyman Protection

-To arrange a free initial meeting with an independent financial adviser in the Yoevil area
+To arrange a free initial meeting in the Yeovil area

 Yeovil was first mentioned in a Saxon charter dated 880 as Gifle.
 This name derives from the Celtic river-name 'gifl' meaning "forked river".
 The River Yeo is also known as the River Ivel (also derived from the Celtic river-name gifl).
 The name Yeo appears to have been influenced by Old English ēa meaning 'river'.
 Yeovil is known in Thomas Hardy's Wessex as "Ivell".